Photon-Data/homepage/index.md

 Fluorescence Correlation Spectroscopy (FCS) and related photon-counting techniques.

-Photon-HDF5 is not limited to fluorescence-based techinues.
+Photon-HDF5 is not limited to fluorescence-based techniques.
 Any dataset containing photon timestamps and other per-photon data can be stored using the Photon-HDF5 format.
 Photon-HDF5 can store important experimental details